epidrome/dokey/README.md

 # dokey
-real men do it with the keyboard (old unix admin saying)
+> real men do it with the keyboard
+-old unix admin saying

 # dependencies
 * unix-based system (e.g., macos, linux, bsd, etc), might work on windows with add-ons